Jalle19/node-ffmpeg-mpegts-proxy/README.md

 ## Usage

-* Install the required libraries by running `npm install` in the project directory
+* Install the required libraries by running `npm install` in the project directory.
+You will have to run this command again if you update to a newer version.
 * Copy `examples/sources.json` someplace and modify it
 * Run the program using `nodejs node-ffmpeg-mpegts-proxy.js`